5 Tips To Get Your Resume Past AI "Robots"

 • Metrics can align your experience with any key performance indicators or desired outcomes listed in the job posting

-Plus, when your resume does make it past the resume screening robots and in front of the hiring manager, your quantified achievements are much more likely to impress than vague claims and buzzwords.
+Plus, when your resume does make it past the resume screening robots and in front of the hiring manager, your quantified bullet points are much more likely to impress than vague claims and buzzwords.

 This is another area where Teal’s AI Resume Builder can help.
-Within your work experience section, select “add an achievement” and then press the “write with AI” button.
-Teal will use the job title to automatically generate three metric-driven achievements you can edit and use.
+Within your work experience section, select “add a bullet” and then press the “write with AI” button.
+Teal will use the job title to automatically generate three metric-driven bullets you can edit and use.
 You can prompt AI to try again or add more filters and prompts to further refine your results.

 Teal AI Achievement Generator creates three resume achievements at a time to choose from

-Teal’s AI Resume Builder will automatically generate three metric-driven achievements at time.
+Teal’s AI Resume Builder will automatically generate three metric-driven bullets at a time.

 5. Embrace (rather than avoid) AI

-There are plenty of fears about the role of AI—especially among job seekers who view it as yet another hurdle to get over in the search for their dream job.
+There are plenty of fears about the role of AI—especially among job seekers who view it as yet another hurdle to overcome in the search for their dream job.

-Check out the 6 best AI job search tools for more ideas of how to use AI to land a job.
+Check out the 6 best AI job search tools for more ideas on how to use AI to land a job.

 3 common mistakes to avoid when preparing your resume for AI